tontheonelove/mikrotikos/README.md

 # Block Domain with Dns server

-add .txt file with pattern
+add .txt file with pattern   and upload to file im your routeros

 0.0.0.0  yourdomain1